 Headlining the outdoor recreational opportunities at Fort DeSoto Park is the historically significant fort that is open for self-guided tours.
-Other recreational opportunities include, miles of bike paths, hiking trails, a boat launch facility, two fishing piers and a dog park with beach access.
+Other recreational opportunities include miles of bike paths, hiking trails, a boat launch facility, two fishing piers, a campground, and a dog park with beach access.

 04 of 06